-A Giant Piece of Advice: Get started on the inquiry this weekend.
+A Giant Piece of Advice: Get started thinking about the inquiry idea this weekend.
 If you wait until the last minute on the 13th, it will be a good indication that your time management is an issue and that your academic year will be a disaster.